wirthwhiledev/dev-school/javascript/1_hello_world/README.md

 ## First Objective - Build a boilerplate web application
 1. Output will be 3 files -> html file (already provided), javascript file, css file
-2. See the expected_output_visual.PNG file to see how the application should render after it is complete
+2. See the Expected Visual Output below
 2. HTML file
     - should contain no text content in the ```<body>```
         - I.E. do not add ```<h1>Hello World</h1>``` inside of the ```<body>``` tag